-This week saw the defence team for the two Burmese men accused of the murder of two UK holidaymakers on Koh Tao island score a few notable victories when it also emerged that DNA on the murder weapon found at the scene did not match that of the two men while the court in Koh Samui also held vivid testimony from alleging he had been tortured.
+This week saw the defence team for the two Burmese men accused of the murder of two UK holidaymakers on Ko Tao island score a few notable victories when it also emerged that DNA on the murder weapon found at the scene did not match that of the two men while the court in Koh Samui also held vivid testimony from alleging he had been tortured.

 As the trial of the Burmese migrant workers accused of the murder of UK foreign nationals Hannah Witheridge 23 and David Miller on the 14th of September last year on the island of Koh Tao continued in Samui, evidence was presented in court that the two Burmese men are claiming that their alleged confession to the murders was obtained through torture.

-Awoken in the early hours to find 10 men in the dormitory
+Awoken in the early hours to find 10 men in the dormitory says suspects on trial

-In dramatic testimony to the court the Burmese man claimed the police extracted the confession from him by blindfolding him and suffocating him with plastic bags until he collapsed.
+In dramatic testimony to the court, the Burmese man claimed the police extracted the confession from him by blindfolding him and suffocating him with plastic bags until he collapsed.

 ‘They kicked me in the face with their feet and slapped me around the head and when I said No they hit me again,’ Zaw Lin is reported as telling the trial.

 I am almost dying” Both Burmese men are claiming that they confessed to the rape and murder of Miss Witheridge 23 and the beating and killing of David Miller when they were informed that such an admission would only mean they would go to prison for four or five years.

-International observers attend the Koh Samui trial
+International observers attend trial

-Mr Abbott told the press: ‘Based on what we heard today that he was tsripped naked, had plastic bags placed over his head, blindfolded, made to fear for his like in order to extract a confession, it is very likely to meet the definition of torture as defined by the Convention against Torture to which Thailand is a party.’
+Mr Abbott told the press: ‘Based on what we heard today that he was stripped naked, had plastic bags placed over his head, blindfolded, made to fear for his life in order to extract a confession, it is very likely to meet the definition of torture as defined by the Convention against Torture to which Thailand is a party.’

 Both Burmese men withdrew their alleged confessions some weeks afterwards when they were given access to legal representation and they have vehemently protested their innocence from that point.

-During the court session in Koh Samui, Zaw Lin’s mother was present to hear the testimony of her son.
+During the court session in Ko Samui, Zaw Lin’s mother was present to hear the testimony of her son.
 As Zaw Lin recalled the abuse he suffered, his mother is reported to have left the court and vomited outside.

 ‘We spoke to David just six hours before he died and he was so happy.
-He said that he absolutely loved the place and kit was so beautiful and he was full of his trip,’ his mother Sue Miller said.
+He said that he absolutely loved the place and it was so beautiful and he was full of his trip,’ his mother Sue Miller said.